sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Architecture

 1. IT Solutions and IT products loose coupling boundaries are at the Business Capability Model level.
-   1. Duplication of IT Products or IT Solutions is acceptable as long as they are for different business capabilities.
+   - Duplication of IT Products or IT Solutions is supported as long as they are for different business capabilities.
 2. IT Products are risk assessed for Lock-In situations with the IT Products risk assessment framework

 ## Coherent set of actions